Dam Construction Information in PDF Format

 Background

-This is the first part of a two part project.
-The first part consists of lining the existing spillway pipe to significantly lengthen the life of the existing 30″ corrugated steel pipe and to update the existing inlet structure.
+This is the first part of a two-part project.
+The first part consists of lining the existing spillway pipe to significantly lengthen the life of the existing 30 inch corrugated steel pipe and to update the existing inlet structure.
 The inlet structure updates are required by the DNR to bring the dam up to current standards by adding a gate that can be used to evacuate water from the lake in the case of an emergency.
 We are also replacing the dewatering valve that has leaked and plugged up over the years.
-The second part consists of installing a new 60″ diameter secondary spillway.
+The second part consists of installing a new 60 inch diameter secondary spillway.
 This part will happen in a few years; the engineering plans will be finalized in the next year and eventually sent out for bid.

 Why line the pipe now?